 To enable students to gain confidence in their newly acquired skills and knowledge, a practical scenario is embedded throughout the training.
 The students benefit from the use of various methods of teaching such as course handouts, presentations, practical exercises and break-out sessions.

-- Explain how the National Intelligence Model supports investigations
+- Explain how the National Intelligence Model supports intelligence operations and investigations

-- Demonstrate the stages of the intelligence cycle focussing on the role of the Analyst
+- Demonstrate the stages of the intelligence cycle focusing on the role of the Analyst

 - Compare how critical and creative thinking skills impact on the outcome